 The Queensland Certificate of Education (QCE) is Queensland's senior secondary schooling qualification.
 It is internationally recognised and provides evidence of senior schooling achievements.
-Across your daughters Year 10 year she will participate in a well-developed careers program that will assist all student to make decisions for subject's to study in Year 11 and 12.
+Across your daughters Year 10 year she will participate in a well-developed careers program that will assist all student to make decisions for subjects to study in Year 11 and 12.

 To facilitate the move to the senior phase of learning your daughter will reselect her subjects as she moves into Year 10.
-She will choose 2 major subjects (studied for 4 lessons a week) and she will have the opportunity to complete a Certificate II qualification that will contribute to her QCE and develop skills for their future work or study.
+She will choose two electives (studied for 4 lessons a week) and she will have the opportunity to complete a Certificate II qualification that will contribute to her QCE and develop skills for future work or study.